dave-007/Teach-To-Learn-Azure-In-2024/slides/Slides.md

 # Tips to Deliver Training
 - Teach by REFERENCE instead of REMEMBERANCE
+    - Research the question to verify your answer & share that link
-    - Updates your skills real time
+    - Updates your skills real time, mastering the docs
     - Teach to fish
 - Baby steps to grow your confidence
     - Always choose the next step that gives you the RIGHT amount of challenge.
     - Teach ONE person
     - Teach a group
-    - Make content that teaches many
+    - (Maybe) make content that teaches many

 ---

 # Your Next Steps

----

-# What's your North Star?

-- Envision a destination for your Azure career.
-- It will change over time, you only need it to have a direction.
-- Then answer this question:

 ---